 Certain symptoms could mean that you need prompt treatment.
 Please contact the hospital immediately if you have any of the following symptoms:

-• A lot of pain.
+• A lot of pain

-• Loss of vision.
+• Loss of vision

-• Increasing redness of the eye.
+• Increasing redness of the eye

-• A shadow developing in the vision.
+• A shadow developing in the vision

 When you have a gas bubble in your eye you must not travel by aeroplane or ascend to significant altitude by other means of transport and must warn your doctor you have a gas bubble in the eye should you need another operation of any kind.

-Mr Tanner's most recent audit has confirmed a surgical success rate of 96% closure of macular holes and associated improvement in visual symptoms and reading ability.
+Mr Tanner’s most recent audit has confirmed a surgical success rate of 96% closure of macular holes and associated improvement in visual symptoms and reading ability.
+This data has been presented at national meetings and conferences.
+Mr Tanner has never had a case of serious intraocular infection following macular hole surgery.

 Macular hole surgery is not always successful.
 Every patient is different.
 Around 5% of patients may need more than one operation.